 We are a passionate free software group dedicted to supporting the community.
 While there are plenty of computing meet-ups and user groups in Australia (which we also attend), most are about the technology rather than the social issues like freedom and privacy.
 We feel there is a clear niche for people wanting less technical and more ethics flavoured meet-ups.

 We hold physical meet-ups to work and socialise with other free software activists.
 We share the values of the Free Software Foundation and the GNU Project - a worldwide network of free software groups.
 We also work alongside other local and national GNU/Linux groups to spread the word about software freedom.

 We are always looking for new members to help spread knowledge of free software.
 Helping others to use it in their lives.
 Please join us at our phsical meetings or contact us via this sites Contact us form.

-Privacy - Digital Rights Management - Environment - Restictive hardware - Licencing Control - Cloud computing - Social Media - Free Speech - IoT (Internet of things) - Education - Government - Streaming Services - Java Script Issues - Browser Add-ons
+Privacy - Digital Rights Management - Environment - Restictive hardware - Cloud computing & Streaming Services - Free Speech - IoT (Internet of things) - Education - Government - Java Script Issues - Browser Add-ons

 Free-software that respects and protects users freedoms provides the following “four freedoms”

 1. Freedom to run the program as you wish.

 2. Freedom to study how the program works.